sheri0441/GWH_Backend/Readme.md

 - `PERSONAL_EMAIL`: The personal email address.
 - `STRIPE_WEBHOOK_SECRET`: The secret key for Stripe webhook.
 - `STRIPE_SECRET_KEY`: The secret key for Stripe API.
+- `PORT`: Specify the port you are running your server.

 ## Features